Search

 5. Data should be accessible to all user groups.

 Using these principles, subgroup members proposed that any data system designed to monitor crime trends should include elements such as a detailed user how-to guide, a clickable table of contents, and explicit notes associated with each data table and source that address data quality and flag potential inaccuracies.
-Members also discussed the need for a group including law enforcement officials, policymakers, and other consumers of crime trend data to identify challenges with the usability and accessibility of the CDE.
+Members also discussed the need for a including law enforcement officials, policymakers, and other consumers of crime trend data to identify challenges with the usability and accessibility of the CDE.
 The subgroup emphasized the inherent complexity of national crime trend data, especially given the recent transition from the Uniform Crime Reporting’s (UCR) Summary Reporting System (SRS) to NIBRS.
 As such, those who create and oversee a crime trend data system such as the CDE must prioritize system elements that carefully guide users through the data.

 Accelerating the Adoption and Sustainability of NIBRS